kriasoft/node-sqlite/CONTRIBUTING.md

 # Merging

-Once merged, the CI will auto-publish to npm and the changelog will be updated with the subject of your commit.
+Once merged, the CI will auto-publish to npm and the changelog will be updated.